Murphy and NJ Dems Have Eroded Parental Rights in Education, Republicans Want to “Give It Back!”

-- New Bill (Corrado/Bucco) – Establishes “Parents Bill of Rights Act”; prohibits school district from interfering with the fundamental right of parent or guardian to engage in and direct student’s education; permits opt-out of school district curriculum.
-(Reintroduction of S-4234 from prior session)
+- S-2483 (Corrado/Bucco) – Establishes “Parents Bill of Rights Act”; prohibits school district from interfering with the fundamental right of parent or guardian to engage in and direct student’s education; permits opt-out of school district curriculum.

 - S-1571 (Pennacchio/Oroho) – Requires public schools to post curriculum plans online; requires school districts to make textbooks or other materials used in implementing curriculum plans available for inspection by parents and legal guardians.